PabloSzx/Gwent-Cards/README.md

 (If you want to report a bug, or you have an idea to improve the bot, feel free to talk to me via discord, my nickname is @PabloSz#0327)

-The images source i'm using is https://gwent.io/.
+The images source i'm using is https://gwent.seven7y.com.

 And the raw database where i get the information from is https://github.com/GwentCommunityDevelopers or https://github.com/GwentCommunityDevelopers/gwent-data-release

-Some servers that are officialy using the bot are:
+Some servers that are officially using the bot are:

 "Gwent Esp", https://discord.gg/8ceWwck.